 - Front-end coding (HTML/CSS, animations)

 - Back-end coding (CMS, 3rd party APIs, custom software/features)

 If you are re-platforming your website you will need all of the above, as well as a copywriter.

 Can you clearly articulate how you would like the process of working with the agency team to feel?

-Outline the project team for your organisation and their roles.
-It is useful for the agency to know their experience of similar projects.
+Outline the project team for your organisation and team roles.
+It is useful for the agency to know their experience with similar projects.